The 8th March is International Women’s Day – an internationally recognised celebration of the successes of women across the globe.

 Dr Caroline Leech, a West Midlands Emergency Medicine Consultant with a specialist interest in Pre-hospital Emergency Medicine, is trying to change the landscape.

-“When I started to investigate reasons for [the female minority in PHEM], female doctors didn’t realise that PHEM was a viable career option for them if they worked part-time or had a family and thought you had to be an assertive macho triathlete to do it!
+She said: “When I started to investigate reasons for [the female minority in PHEM], female doctors didn’t realise that PHEM was a viable career option for them if they worked part-time or had a family and thought you had to be an assertive macho triathlete to do it!